buschju/sscn/README.md

 2020

 ## Setup
 Install the required packages specified in the file `requirements.txt`, e.g., using `pip install -r requirements.txt`.
-Additionally, *PyTorch* version *1.6.0* is required and can be installed depending on your system and CUDA version following this guide: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).
+Additionally, the packages `torch==1.6.0` and `torchvision==0.7.0` are required and can be installed depending on your system and CUDA version following this guide: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).

 ## Demo
 We provide a demonstration of the inner workings of our model on a small toy dataset.
 Please check out the notebook `src/demo.ipynb`.